Medically Reviewed By

 What is the survival time for epithelioid mesothelioma?

-Patients diagnosed with epithelioid mesothelioma have the best prognosis of the three cell variations.
+Patients diagnosed with epithelioid mesothelioma have the best prognosis of the three cell-type variations.
 Pleural mesothelioma patients live for an average of 19 months after diagnosis.
 Peritoneal mesothelioma patients survive for an average of 55 months.

 How is epithelioid mesothelioma treated?